Insert Shortcut in Excel

 The above shortcut key will insert a new worksheet in excel.

-Similarly, if you want to insert a new workbook instead of a new worksheet then below shortcut key will insert a new workbook.
+Similarly, if you want to insert a new workbook instead of a new worksheet, then the below shortcut key will insert a new workbook.

 #2 – Ctrl + N